Checkmarx/JS-SCP/src/session-management/README.md

    identifier;
-3. Logout functionality should be available from all pages protected by authorization and it should fully terminate the associated session or connection;
+3. Logout functionality should be available from all pages protected by authorization and it should fully terminate the associated session or connection.

 A final note about **server-side session data which should be protected from unauthorized access by other users of the server, by implementing appropriate access controls on the server**.

-The example below uses [Express - Node.js web application frameword][9] and the [express-session middleware][10] which supports multiple store types.
+The example below uses [Express - Node.js web application framework][9] and the [express-session middleware][10] which supports multiple store types.
 The example uses the [connect-sqlite3 module][11] to store session data on a [SQLite][12] database, nevertheless this may not be suitable for a production